dsFbhKj/personal-portfolio/README.md

 ### `npm run eject`

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+This command will remove the single-build dependency from your project.

 ## Deployment

-This website is depolyed through Netlify: [https://www.netlify.com/]
+This website is deployed through Netlify: [https://www.netlify.com/]

-## Advanced Libriaies and Features
+## Advanced Libraries and Features

- Utilized an approved unique platform and presentation library like D3.js, Daisy UI, Animate On Scroll (AOS), and React Spring.
+ Utilized an approved unique platform and presentation library like D3.js, Three.JS, Daisy UI, Animate On Scroll (AOS), and React Spring.